harshheralgi/Creation-of-a-User-Friendly-Online-Healthcare-Appointment-Booking-Portal/README.md

-# Creation-of-a-User-Friendly-Online-Healthcare-Appointment-Booking-Portal
+# Online Healthcare Appointment Booking Platform

+## Project Description
-Developed a comprehensive online platform for booking appointments with doctors at hospitals listed by city.
-Utilized HTML and CSS to create a visually appealing and intuitive user interface, enabling users to easily search for hospitals, view available doctors, and schedule appointments efficiently.
+This project is a comprehensive online platform designed for booking appointments with doctors at hospitals listed by city.
+It provides users with an intuitive interface to search for hospitals, view available doctors, and efficiently schedule appointments.

+## Features
+- **User-Friendly Interface**: A visually appealing design created with HTML and CSS, ensuring ease of navigation.
+- **Hospital Search**: Allows users to search for hospitals based on their location.
+- **Doctor Availability**: Users can view available doctors and their specializations.
+- **Appointment Scheduling**: Streamlined process for booking appointments with selected doctors.

+## Technologies Used
+- HTML
+- CSS